User Guide • Salesforce

 Context

-Komodo Publications Planning (KPP), formerly known as Publication Planning (“PUBS”), is Komodo Health (“Komodo”)’s Salesforce solution for helping pharmaceutical companies manage their scientific publications, including planning and drafting the content and budgeting and coordinating the submissions to congresses and journals.
-Within my first few months of joining Komodo as a technical writer, the opportunity arose to create a PUBS user guide for one of our first and biggest customers.
-Though our technical writing team had traditionally only delivered administrative guides on our external help site for the company’s Salesforce products, we all agreed that this project would be a great way for our team to both increase our exposure within the company and expand the type of work that we do.
-When my manager informed us about the project, then, I jumped on to take on the work.
+Within my first few months of joining Mavens and Komodo, the opportunity arose to create a Pubs user guide for one of our first and biggest customers.
+Though the TW team had traditionally only delivered release notes and administrative guides on the public documentation site for Mavens’s Salesforce products, we all agreed that this project would be a great way for our team to both increase our exposure within Komodo and expand the type of work that we could do.
+When my manager informed us about the project, then, I immediately volunteered to take on the work.

 Writing Process

-Once I stepped up to create the user guide, I was invited to several meetings to help me better understand the project objective, the key stakeholders, and the product itself.
+Once I stepped up to create the Pubs user guide, I was invited to several meetings to help me better understand the project objective, the key stakeholders, and the product itself.
 I spent most of the first two weeks attending training sessions, completing the accompanying assignments, and drafting out an initial version of the user guide.
-The training materials were very crucial to my delivery of the user guide because PUBS was not yet live at the time and there was little to no documentation on the product otherwise.
+The training materials were very crucial to my delivery of the user guide because Pubs was not yet a live product at the time and there was little to no documentation on the product otherwise.

 Information Architecture